✓ Updated April 2026

 Ride-Sharing Apps (Uber/Bolt)

-Uber and Bolt are widely available and offer a convenient, often cost-effective alternative to taxis, especially for longer distances or late-night travel.
-They are a good option when public transport routes are inconvenient or when traveling with luggage.
+Uber and Bolt are widely available in Porto and offer a convenient, often cost-effective alternative to taxis, especially for longer distances or late-night travel.
+They are generally cheaper than traditional taxis.

 Funicular dos Guindais

-This short funicular connects the Ribeira district by the Douro River with the Batalha district higher up, offering stunning views of the bridge and river.
-It's a quick way to avoid a steep climb.
+This short, steep funicular connects the Ribeira district by the Douro River to the Batalha district above, offering stunning panoramic views.
+It's a quick way to ascend the hill.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.